cavejay/csse2310_ass3_tests/README.md

 Usage:
 -----------

-Tests are run be executing tscript.sh, this will result in terminal output displaying test PASS/FAIL, a folder with test output will also be created.
+Tests are run by executing tscript.sh, this will result in terminal output displaying a list of tests run and PASS/FAIL status, a folder with test output files will also be created.

 __tscript.sh arguments:__ binname tests_dir name